zsiki/ls/doc/source/usersguide.rst

 **Delete record**: Select the record to be deleted and click on the *Delete selected features* button.

-**Update record**: Double click on the field you want to change and edit the field
+**Update record**: Double click on the field you want to change and edit the data

-After editing the fieldbook data you have to save the changes, click the Save Edits or Toggle Editing Mode button.
+After editing the fieldbook data you have to save the changes, click the *Save Edits* or *Toggle Editing Mode* button.

 .. figure:: images/u11.png
    :scale: 80 %